 The other way to get more hellebores is to simply harvest the babies from under the plant leaves.
 These will rarely get very large under the parent, as they are missing out on a lot of light and have competition for water and nutrients.

-Repot the small plants in 4-inch pots in well-draining potting soil.
+Repot the small plants in 4 inch (10 cm.) pots in well-draining potting soil.
 Keep them mildly moist in partial shade for a year and then transplant them to larger containers the following fall.
-Containers can be kept outdoors year round unless a sustained freezing event is expected.
+Containers can be kept outdoors year-round unless a sustained freezing event is expected.
 In such cases, move the young plants to an unheated area, like the garage.

 After another year, install the babies in the ground.
 Space young plants 15 inches (38 cm.) apart to allow them room to grow.
-Wait patiently and around year 3 to 5, you should have a mature, fully blooming plant.
+Wait patiently and around year three to five, you should have a mature, fully blooming plant.